txthinking/brook/README.md

 ```

 1. You may need to manually configure the computer or mobile gateway and DNS.
+2. If you are running in a virtual machine and the host is using a wireless card, it may not work.

 ### GUI for official OpenWrt

 > **Dependencies: ca-certificates openssl-util ca-bundle coreutils-nohup iptables-mod-tproxy**

+**No need to manipulate iptables!**

 port 9999, 1080, 5353 will be used.
 It work with brook server, brook wsserver and brook wssserver.